Chapter 33: “Home for the Holidays”

 Gary had been used to years of driving all sorts of vehicles in this weather, but with my limited experience, I found myself terrified; ignorant to the tricks of the driving trade.

 After the long, seemingly treacherous trip, we finally reached our destination: Northern Maine.
-The very first thing I did was to call my friends, and ask what they were up to.
+The very first thing I did was to call my friends and asked what they were up to.
 I felt guilty that Mom and Gary were the ones who took care of me and brought me up home, and yet, I immediately split, but I hoped they knew that it was a matter of balance and that it wasn’t anything personal, and how much they meant to me.

 I drove up to the apartment where Shawn and Mitch were hanging out, fresh from their first semester of college.
 I was envious of that fact, and that I had to wait a year to begin, but I knew it was for the best; plus it’s not like I could have done anything about it.